Private aortic valve replacement or repair surgery

 You can expect to stay in hospital for anything from a few days to a week after your procedure, depending on your specific condition and the type of surgery you’re having.

-If you have a tissue valve replacement, you may need to take an anticoagulant medicine for two to three months.
+If you have a biological valve replacement, you may need to take an anticoagulant medicine for two to three months.
 This is to prevent blood clotting on the new valve and the sutures.
 If you have a mechanical valve replacement, you’ll need to continue with this medication for the rest of your life.
 Your consultant and team will provide all the information you need on what to expect after surgery.

 You may be able to return to work a few weeks after your surgery, but this will depend on the type of job you have – whether your job involves manual or strenuous activity for example.
 Your consultant will let you know when you can get back to your usual routine.